SuhaasNachannagari/Full-Functioning-Marketplace-GUI/README.md

 Tri - Submitted the code on Vocareum

 Classes:
-  Login -

   CustomerLogin - Login for customers:
     Once the user says they are a customer,
     ask them whether they have an existing account or not.
       If: The account exists, check if the username exists and return an error if it doesn't.
       Ask for the password and if its correct go into the rest of the code.
       If: The account doesn't exist, ask them for a username and return an error if the username already exists.
       Ask them for a password.

   SellerLogin -  Login for sellers:
       Once the user says they are a seller,
       ask them whether they have an existing account or not.
       If: The account exists, check if the username exists and return an error if it doesn't.